Are you ready to separate finances fairly

 Hi, I'm Susan - a SRA Regulated Freelance Solicitor

-I work with both partners together, guiding them through the process of agreeing how to divide their finances - as part of their divorce.
+I work with both partners together, guiding you through the process of agreeing how to divide your finances as part of their divorce.

-Many couples tell me they feel a sense of relief as soon as we begin - as if the tension starts to ease once there’s someone neutral keeping things steady, clear and respectful.
+Many couples tell me they feel a sense of relief as soon as we begin - as if the tension eases once there’s someone neutral keeping things steady, clear and respectful.

 I’m not here to take sides.